demian0311/demian0311.github.com/marines.md

 At one point I was next to a water buffalo (a big tank with lots of clean water).
 I was takind a field-bath where you use a cut up water-bottle, a wash-cloth and a bar of soap and figure out how to get yourself cleaned up without offending on-lookers.
 We started taking fire and I saw rounds impact nearby.
-In the confusion my rifle got mixed up with someone elses.
+In the confusion my rifle got mixed up with someone else's.
 I zigged and zagged enough to make it to some cover without any new holes in my body.
 It's interesting how in the moment fear wasn't an issue.
 It was all training and doing what needs to be done.
 By the time I found cover I made sure the rifle was good to operate but the bolt was full of sand.
 When things settled down I was able to find the rightful owner and get my rifle back.
 We had perimeter